DCC-EX/dcc-ex.github.io/docs/support/index.rst

     :depth: 1
     :local:

-There are several different ways to get in contact with the team and obtain help and support for DCC++ EX.
+There are several different ways to get in contact with the team and obtain help and support for |DCC-EX|.

 Preferred option: Discord
 ==========================